Child Support Worksheets and Order

 At the beginning of your case.
 File them at the same time as your Petition (or Response), or soon after.
 If the information changes, you can file another set later.
 You can also file them before a hearing or trial.

-The judge will sign a set of Worksheets s/he approves when making a Child Support Order.
+The judge will approve a set of Worksheets when making a Child Support Order.
 The judge may sign Worksheets you prepared.
 Or the judge may ask you to prepare a new set of Worksheets with the specific income, expense, and child support amounts the judge announced at hearing or trial.
 This interview can help you do that.

 Financial records can help prove to the judge that what you are saying in your Financial Declaration is true.
 Local court rules may also require you to file certain kinds of financial records about your income, such as taxes, paystubs, or W-2s.
 You generally do not have to show proof of your expenses unless the judge or the other party questions them.